artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

 Relay is one of the many new pieces of technology I've learned on the job here at Artsy.
 Relay’s biggest advantage in my eyes is how it tightly couples the client view and API call (in our case, to the GraphQL layer of our stack, which we call Metaphysics.)
-In addition to performance and other benefits, having the data fetch right on top of the React component creates a pretty seamless developer experience.
+In addition to performance and other benefits, colocating a component with its data requirements creates a pretty seamless developer experience.

 ## Building an Artwork Checklist